 The problem with this one is that it is usually has a round crew neckline with short sleeves, which highlights the fact that I have a roundish puffy face.
 A round high neckline such as a turtleneck or a crewneck is the absolute worst choice I could make.
 A tee-shirt with a short sleeve cannot be layered because those sleeves will show through and cause lumps under the sleeves of what you wear over the tee.
 A better choice for me would be a low scoop neck tank in a sleek fabric that stands away from my body rather than clinging to it.
 Chico’s Microfiber Contemporary Tanks serve me well all year round.
 Unlike slub cotton or ribbed knits which are thinner and cling to everything on the way down, these have a heft to them and skim rather than cling to every dimple and roll.
 I go up a size in tank tops and button-front shirts to avoid pulling across the bust.
 The sleeves and armholes may be too long or too big, but I usually roll up sleeves a few times, and I never take my jacket off when wearing a tank.

 2. A white button-front shirt.

 A collared shirt is also not my best choice.
 Unless I leave several top buttons open, I am closing up the neckline and creating a roundish effect.
-The problem with leaving a few buttons open is that my ample bust is more than likely going to pop a few more of those buttons open so that I might be seen striding confidently through the airport terminal with my blouse open to mid-torso without realizing it.
+The problem with leaving a few buttons open is that my ample bust is more than likely going to pop a few more of those buttons open.
+Which means I might be striding confidently through the airport terminal with my blouse open to mid-torso without realizing it.
 (Yes, that happened!)
 A better option would be the white tank top mentioned above under the white shirt and leave it mostly open and turn up the sleeves.

 3. A tan trench coat.